LoopKit/loopdocs/docs/faqs/glossary.md

 If you hover your mouse or tap on a mobile device, the phrase associated with each word is displayed.

+**Actions**: a custom application for the GitHub Actions platform that performs a complex but frequently repeated task; specifically used to build Loop from a browser

 **Activated**: for Omnipod: time at which insulin was injected into pod and 2 beeps were heard

 **Anchor Links**: any header on a LoopDocs page can be used as a link, tap on the paragraph symbol at the end of the header to view the link in the URL